ScarletWitchh/Kanban-Board/README.md

-# Getting Started with QuickSell Assignment
+# Getting Started with the project
 Clone this repository with git clone

 # Setup